 Nutritive Value Of Tofu

 Tofu is considered a healthy alternative to meat for vegan babies since it is rich in protein.
-It contains all essential amino acids, fats, carbs, wide variety of vitamins and minerals, high isoflavone content and other micronutrients.
-It is naturally gluten free and an excellent source of calcium and iron too.
+It contains all essential amino acids, fats, carbs, a wide variety of vitamins and minerals, high isoflavonei content and other micronutrients.
+It is naturally gluten-free and an excellent source of calcium and iron too.
+Some varieties of tofu are also lactose-free, making it an ideal food source for lactose-intolerant people.

 There are three forms of tofu available commercially, –firm, soft, and silken.
 Firm tofu is relatively dense and has higher amounts of protein, fat, and calcium than other forms.